metal-toolbox/sqlboiler-crdb-fleetdb/README.md

-# sqlboiler-crdb
+# sqlboiler-crdb-fleetdb

 ## Original Source

-This is a fork from https://github.com/glerchundi/sqlboiler-crdb.
-We, the Metal Toolbox community, plan to maintain this fork and keep it active.
+This is a fork of the Metal Toolbox version of https://github.com/glerchundi/sqlboiler-crdb (found [here](https://github.com/infratographer/sqlboiler-crdb/v4)).

+## Development/Modification
+1. Clone this repository
+2. Run a CRDB container on port 26257
+3. Make your modifications.
+4. Build and test as normal.
+5. Push your branch, get reviewed, merge.
+6. Update the client to use the new version.

 ## Installation

 Installation is simple, just use go get.
 Once the binary is in your path sqlboiler will be able to use it if you run it with the driver name `crdb`.
 ```
 # Install sqlboiler crdb driver
-go get -u github.com/infratographer/sqlboiler-crdb/v4
+go get -u github.com/metal-toolbox/sqlboiler-crdb-fleetdb/v4
 # Generate models
 sqlboiler crdb
 ```